Whyzanet/WhyzaGC/README.md

 NTP client for OLED and web server time display

-OTA Software upgrades via WiFi

 Remote syslog messages to your syslog server

 Blue/Neopixel LED heartbeat, Red LED CPS

 Monitoring of MightOhm's serial data for disconnections.

-mDNS local name registration
+mDNS local multicast name registration

+OTA Software upgrades via WiFi

 Enable/Disable Wifi through buttons B&C for portable/low power use.
 Wifi disable will also disable radmon.org updates and will require a reset to renable radmon.org uploads if enabled.
 As such if you toggle wifi off and back on, you will have WiFi connectivity but radmon updates are disabled until next reset.